-Our syllabus blends practical karate with self-defence skills relevant to the UK.
+Our syllabus blends practical martial arts with self-defence skills relevant to the UK.
 Progression is carefully managed so that you learn the application and purpose of individual techniques, as well as how to perform them, before joining them together into more sophisticated drills.

-The syllabus has 10 grades before 1st Dan (black belt), and if you train most weeks with some practice in your own time then you can expect to move up a grade every six months.
+The syllabus has 10 grades before black belt, and if you train most weeks with some practice in your own time then you can expect to move up a grade every six months.
 However, our focus is always on useful, practical skills rather than the acquisition of belts.

 The sections below provide an outline of the key new learnings at each level.
 They are not the complete syllabus.
 Remember as well that you need to be competent at everything from lower levels too and may be tested on it.

 We hold a grading about every four months, although we may move dates if people are nearly, but not quite, ready to grade.
 Gradings last three hours and take place as part of a normal session.
 Every one goes through their grading material even if they are not looking to earn their new belt at this time.
 The exception is the black belt grading which is a closed session (those grading and those already holding a black belt only) with external examiners.
 These happen once a year.

 Gradings are nothing to be afraid of.
 They are a way of testing your knowledge and building your confidence in your self-defence skills.

 New students focus on getting the basics right.
 Self defence doesn't need 100 techniques, or flashy sequences of techniques.
 The most important lessons are the ones you learn first: avoiding dangerous situations, how to punch and kick hard, etc..
 To earn your red belt you will learn: